infn-bari-school/docker-tutorial/docs/compose/concepts.md

     image: influxdb:{$INFLUX_VERSION:-2.1}
 ```

-The default value should be inserted after the `:-` characters.
+The default value should be placed after the `:-` characters.

 Since more approaches are supported, Docker compose uses the following priority order, overwriting the less important with the higher ones:

+When multiple approches are used, Docker compose prioritizes configuration as follows, with high-priorit values overriding lower-priority ones:
 1. Compose ﬁle (highest important)
 2. Shell environment variables
 3. Environment ﬁle
 4. Dockerﬁle
-5. Variable not deﬁned (lowest important)
+5. Undefined variables (lowest important)

 #### Health checks
 As in the command line instructor, also in the Docker compose file can be defined a health check for a given service, as showed following: